For immediate release:

 “I’m delighted that this ambitious plan includes a range of actions to support families in Rutherglen with the cost of living and direct financial support.

-“And the ambitious proposal for a new, targeted income supplement show that, when we have the power, the SNP will take action to make Scotland a fairer, stronger country.
+“And the ambitious proposal for a new, targeted income supplement show that, when we have the power, the Scottish Government will take action to make Scotland a fairer, stronger country.

-“Under Tory cuts, money being is taken from the pockets of low income families, pushing them into crisis, debt, and poverty, with our public services and emergency aid responding as best they can.
+“Under UK Government cuts, money being is taken from the pockets of low income families, pushing them into crisis, debt, and poverty, with our public services and emergency aid responding as best they can.

-“That is why the SNP in government will take action to increase household incomes and reduce costs, supporting children and families here and now.”
+“That is why the Scottish Government will take action to increase household incomes and reduce costs, supporting children and families here and now.”

 The Child Poverty Delivery Plan is available here: